Planned Parenthood’s Pennsylvania Chapter Rocked by Racism Claims

 “That’s kind of the cherry on top right?”
 Christian added.
 “You’re doing all these terrible things and then you’re going to be so dismissive.”

 But staffers emphasized that the problems did not begin and end with Callen.
-Several staffers accused the previous executive director of making insensitive comments, and noted that a Black state field director left last year—shortly before Callen joined the organization—because of issues with racism.
+Some noted that a Black state field director left the organization last year—shortly before Callen joined—because of issues with racism.
 The CEO of Planned Parenthood of Western Pennsylvania, which was accused by employees this summer of creating an “unsafe” environment for employees of color, still sits on the organization’s board.
 At PPPA, one staffer said, “there’s a culture of incompetent white ladies failing upwards.”

 The problems are also not isolated to Pennsylvania.
 Planned Parenthood of Greater New York removed its CEO this summer after staffers wrote multiple open letters accusing her of racist behavior.
 More than two dozen employees at Planned Parenthood affiliates and abortion advocacy group NARAL later spoke to Buzzfeed News about what they said was a culture of racism in their workplaces, which prevented them from getting promotions or having their ideas heard.
 More broadly, the organization has struggled to reckon with the history of founder Margaret Sanger’s participation in the eugenics movement.